 - If you don’t use the list of apps, just the tiles, you can toggle off the list entirely from the same menu.
 You can even open the Start menu in full-screen mode for a “Windows 8.1-like” experience.

-- Each of the tiles appears in one of three folders (Create, Play, and Explore, by default), which you can right-click to rename and move around.
+- Each of the tiles appears in one of three groups, which you can right-click to rename and move around.
 Right-clicking a tile allows you to adjust its size.
 That’s useful for apps that update information, like Mail, Calendar, or News.
+Microsoft's diminished this last feature over time, however, so you may want to leave the icons small.

 - If you hate the tiled interface, you can manually “unpin” each tile to get rid of them altogether.
 You can also uninstall some apps from this interface.